szq0214/DSOD/README.md

 # DSOD: Learning Deeply Supervised Object Detectors from Scratch

 ## Update (02/26/2019)
-We observe that if we simply increase the batch size (bs) on each GPU from 4 (Titan X) to 12 (P40) for training BN layers, our DSOD300 can achieve much better performance without any other modifies (see comparisons below).
+We observe that if we simply increase the batch size (bs) on each GPU from 4 (Titan X) to 12 (P40) for training BN layers, our DSOD300 can achieve much better performance without any other modifications (see comparisons below).
 We think if we have a better solution to tune BN layers' params, e.g., Sync BN [1] when training detectors from scratch, the accuracy may be higher.
 This is also consistent with [2].

+*We have also provided some preliminary results on exploring the factors of training two-stage detectors from scratch in our extension paper [3].*

 New results on PASCAL VOC test set: